FAQ'S

 Here are some questions and observations you need to ask or make when purchasing a ball:

-- Can the ball driller accurately duplicate thumb ovals?
+• Can the ball driller accurately duplicate grips, spans, pitches, and layouts and thumb ovals?

-- Are the finger grips and thumb slugs available at the shop the best for my game?
+• Are the finger grips and thumb slugs available at the shop?

-- Is the PSA or MB properly located and determined before drilling on asymetrical balls, and after drilling on symetrical balls by use of a D’ Terminator?
+• Is the PSA or MB properly located and determined before drilling by use of a D’ Terminator?

 At Rob Bailey’s Pro-Shop we do these things and more.
 The price you pay at our shop may as good or better as anywhere else, but what if it does cost a little more?
 It’s certainly up to you to decide on value versus cost.
 I would suggest that you buy a ball based on the total value of performance, price, comfort, and service, both before and after the sale.
 After all, why do you purchase new equipment?
 If it is to improve your bowling, how many pins per game are you willing to sacrifice for not having the best fit and layout?